ElSebasdg/MECT/1Semestre/IC/README.md

-# IC - Informação e Codificação

-# Information and Coding
+# MECT - Information and Coding

 ## Objectives